sbowman/migrations/README.md

 makes for a useful database, e.g. create a database table and indexes; make a modification to a table; or create a stored procedure.

+Note the above line formats are required, including the exclamation points, or `migrations` won't be able to tell "up" from "down."  **As of version 1.3, the `#` at the front of the up and down sections is optional, e.g. `--- !Up` is equivalent to `# --- !Up`, to support a valid SQL syntax and syntax highlighters.**

 The "down" section should contain the code necessary to rollback the "up" changes.